-One of the central herbs in Ayurveda, root extract of ashwagandha (Withania somnifera Dunal) has been used for its neuroprotective, anti-stress, and rejuvenative effects, connected to its interplay with multiple systems in the body, including the nervous system, endocrine system and energy production system.
+One of the central herbs in Ayurveda, a root extract of Ashwagandha (Withania somnifera (L.)Dunal.) has been used for its neuroprotective, anti-stress, and rejuvenating effects, connected to its interplay with multiple systems in the body, including the nervous system, endocrine system, and energy production system.
 While it has been used for brain support, clinical research is still needed to outline its effect on memory improvement and different aspects of cognitive function.
-This study sought to explore ashwagandha’s impact on memory, visuo-spatial processing, executive function and attention, and information processing speed.
+This study sought to explore Ashwagandha’s impact on memory, visuo-spatial processing, executive function and attention, and information processing speed.

 No differences between groups were seen in vital parameters at baseline.

 At the end of the eight weeks, for the participants taking Ashwagandha:

 Spatial span: A part of working memory— was significantly improved

 Executive function: Overall and in subsets improved significantly